oZwZo/DeepRUOTv2/README.md

 If you are interested in further exploring cell-cell interactions from the data, we plan to release the code following the publication of our work.

+## Updated (2025/08/26)
+* Added a new `use_mass` option to the configuration file.
+Setting this to `False` disables the growth term.
+* The `sigma` parameter can now be set to `0.0` to disable stochastic effects.
+* The calculated results can now be automatically evaluated.
+* Added a new Notebook for downstream analysis at `evaluation/analysis.ipynb`.
+This script enables more advanced analyses, including data interpolation, inferring fate probabilities, and further gene-level studies.

 ## Getting Started

 1. Clone this repository: